EdmundPrescott/Project-in-Computer-Science/README.md

 Goal 3: Create a brewing function
 Goal 4: Create a pricing function
 Goal 5: Create a pause button
+Goal 6: Refine previous code and fix any bugs

 My Game will be about a Traveling Potion salesman